y-arjun-y/arjunyadav/pages-md/projects.md

 - <time>Aug 19, 2023</time> The notebook is quite filled.

-- <time>Aug 12, 2023-Aug 17, 2023</time> Lot's of work: organised the grading for junior classes along with another head, sent out a comprehensive guide for English proficiency tests and continued with some projects on the side.
+- <time>Aug 12, 2023-Aug 17, 2023</time> Lots of work: organised the grading for junior classes along with another head, sent out a comprehensive guide for English proficiency tests and continued with some projects on the side.

 - <time>Aug 10, 2023-Aug 11, 2023</time> Lots of smaller, but important work! (pt.
 2)